Skip to content

 Doug Engelbart: “What are you going to do for people?”

-The specific aim of the work is to make text better connected and more interactive to support our augmentation.
-A visual illustration of this is the integrated Concept Map in my macOS software ‘Author’:
+The specific aim of the work is to make text better connected and more interactive to support augmenting how we think and communicate.
+A visual illustration of one of our approaches of this is the integrated Concept Map in our macOS software ‘Author’:

 Some of this work was covered in a recent BBC interview.

-Future of Text 2018, including Frode Hegland top left and Vint Cerf seated, centre, at the location where Vint & Bob Kahn finalised the TCP-IP protocol
+Future of Text 2018, including Future of Text founder Frode Hegland top left, and Vint Cerf, seated, centre, at the location where Vint & Bob Kahn finalised the TCP-IP protocol.